alexcrea/jacn-sdk/USAGE.md

 If the callback is or return null and every listener returned null, then the action is considered failed.

-Please note that if you are using callback and listeners, afterResult callback can be called even if onResult is or returned null.
+Please note that if you are using callback and listeners, afterResult callback will be called only if the result was provided by onResult callback.

 ## Listeners